 Moreover, these malicious actors are often well-equipped with sophisticated tools and techniques to bypass conventional security measures.

-The most common methods used by state actors to target political leaders include phishing emails containing malicious links or attachments that, when opened, will install malware on a targeted device, allowing attackers to gain access to sensitive information.
+The most common methods state actors use to target political leaders include phishing emails containing malicious links or attachments that, when opened, will install malware on a targeted device, allowing attackers to gain access to sensitive information.

-Hackers may also deploy Advanced Persistent Threats (APTs), which are long-term intrusions targeting specific networks or data sources for exfiltration purposes.
+Hackers may also deploy Advanced Persistent Threats (APTs), which are long-term intrusions targeting specific networks or data sources for exfiltration.

-APTs are very difficult to detect as they use encrypted communication channels for data transfer and generally remain dormant until triggered manually by their operators.
+APTs are challenging to detect as they use encrypted communication channels for data transfer and generally remain dormant until triggered manually by their operators.

 Furthermore, state actors may also use Denial of Service (DoS) attacks, where multiple requests are sent simultaneously to overwhelm a targeted system’s capacity; Distributed Denial of Service (DDoS) attacks, where numerous computers are infected with malware and used as attack vector; Spear Phishing campaigns where personalized malicious emails are sent pretending to come from trusted contacts; and SQL Injection attacks which exploit vulnerable web applications through malicious code inserted into user input fields such as forms or search boxes.